New: HSA & FSA funds now accepted - use benefits before they expire. View ESA letter pricing options →

 What a legitimate letter requires

-- The clinician's name, license type, license number, and state of licensure
+• The clinician's full name, professional credentials (LCSW, LPC, LMFT, PhD, MD, etc.), license number, and state of licensure

-- A statement that you have a mental health disability
+• A statement that you have a mental health disability that substantially limits a major life activity

-- A statement establishing the nexus between your disability and your need for an ESA
+• A nexus statement establishing the connection between your disability and your need for the emotional support animal

 What a legitimate ESA letter actually costs

 Through reputable telehealth platforms like The Supportive Pet, a legitimate ESA letter from a verifiable, state-licensed clinician costs between $99 and $199.
-This covers a real clinical evaluation, licensed clinician review, and same-day letter delivery.
-If you already have a treating therapist, ask them directly - they may write one at no additional charge.
+This covers:

 Frequently Asked Questions